humanfactors/space-jekyll-template/_posts/2016-12-21-debian-hyperkey-binding.md

 Binding Caps Lock to the ["Hyper Key"](https://en.wikipedia.org/wiki/Modifier_key) gives you an entire new pallete of shortcut commands.
 For instance, you could bind `Caps Lock + L` to ___?

-## Binding Hyper Key Modifer to Caps Lock in Debian
+## Hyper Key Modifer to Caps Lock in Debian

 _(Note: Experienced Debian users can jump straight down to the script below and run it an appropriate time after the xserver launches)._ Linux was surprisingly the hardest of the three operating systems to rebind Caps Lock to something even remotely useful.
-I am running the following configuration:
+At time of writing, I am running the following configuration:

 ~~~